 Latvia’s life science sector is a true gem.
-It is a driving force for innovations, growth and competition, promoting sustainability and development of high added value products and services.
-Historically deeply rooted in Latvia today this sector combines strong R&D capability, established manufacturing infrastructure and geographical and cultural proximity to Eastern and Western markets.
+It is a driving force for innovations, growth, and competition, promoting sustainability and high added-value products and services.
+Historically deeply rooted in Latvia, today this sector combines strong R&D capability, established manufacturing infrastructure, and geographical and cultural proximity to Eastern and Western markets.

-Manufacture of chemicals, manufacture of pharmaceuticals, manufacture of rubber and plastic products, biotechnology, coating materials, cosmetics
+Manufacture of chemicals, pharmaceuticals, rubber and plastic products, and biotechnology, coating materials, cosmetics

-- We have the largest share of employment in pharmaceuticals among Baltic States.
-Sorry, we beat you again dear neighbours!
+- We have the largest share of employment in pharmaceuticals in the Baltic States.

 - Olainfarm and Grindeks are producers of world-renowned and demanded products.